Wall St. extends pre-holiday rally as battered oil climbs

 "We’ve been in somewhat of a down cycle in economic numbers, and they are starting to gather a little bit of steam," said Ellis Phifer, market strategist at Raymond James in Memphis, Tennessee.

-The dollar index .DXY, which measures the greenback versus a group of six currencies, inched up 0.06 percent.
+The dollar index, which measures the greenback versus a group of six currencies, inched up 0.06 percent.

 "Higher U.S. Treasuries yields is providing some support for the dollar," said Eric Viloria, currency strategist at Wells Fargo Securities in New York.